mathyouf/blog/networking-fundraising.md

-#### I realize I can apply my positive philosophy of networking to my negative philosophy on fundraising.
+#### Applying my positive view of networking to my negative view of fundraising.

 ## Networking